-The Roundtable acts as a catalyst to stimulate work on key issues around colorectal cancer.
-The work of the Roundtable is guided by its strategic plan with direction and input from an active Steering Committee.
-Both the ACS and the CDC are permanent members of the Roundtable Steering Committee which oversees all Committees and Task Groups.
-Through the efforts of several Task Groups, the Roundtable advances initiatives that focus on:
+The NCCRT acts as a catalyst to stimulate work on key issues around colorectal cancer.
+The work of the NCCRT is guided by its strategic plan with direction and input from an active Steering Committee.
+Both the ACS and the CDC are permanent members of the NCCRT Steering Committee which oversees all committees and task groups.
+Through the efforts of several task groups, the NCCRT advances initiatives that focus on:

 - provider education;